• About

 The Nine Dots Prize has created a series of podcasts giving tips and advice to those thinking of submitting an answer to our question, ‘Is there still no place like home?’

-Our second podcast looks at the importance of diversity and why the Nine Dots Prize wants to encourage answers from a broad range of people.
+This podcast looks at the importance of diversity and why the Nine Dots Prize wants to encourage answers from a broad range of people.
 We also want to dispel any myths surrounding why someone might feel that this Prize is not for them and to ensure that people from all backgrounds feel confident about submitting an answer.
-To inspire entrants, we have gathered together three prominent people from minority backgrounds and asked them to share their personal experiences.